Poi definitions: Plane positioning

-Parallel - also known as "spinning on tracks," are vertical planes that are positioned on either side of the poi spinner.
+Parallel – also known as "spinning on tracks", are vertical planes that are positioned on either side of the poi spinner.
 In these scenarios, the poi spinner's heading and the poi's planes are parallel.

-Wall-planes - are vertical planes that are positioned 90degrees from the poi-spinner's heading.
+Wall-planes – are vertical planes that are positioned 90 degrees from the poi-spinner's heading.
 In this arrangement, the poi can be either in front of or behind the poi spinner.

-Reels - refer to any number of wall-plane oriented tricks in which the planes move from in front to behind the poi-spinner in an alternating fashion.
+Reels – refer to any number of wall-plane oriented tricks in which the planes move from in front to behind the poi-spinner in an alternating fashion.

-Atomic - refers to any number of tricks in which the planes of either poi intersect the plane of the other.
+Atomic – refers to any number of tricks in which the planes of either poi intersect the plane of the other.
 This term may be derived from the paths of the poi heads imitating the orbits of electrons around a nucleus of an atom.

 Directionality

 Poi heads typically move in one of 4 directions in relation to the spinner.